 On January 12, 2010, a devastating earthquake destroyed Port-au-Prince and Leogane, Haiti, killing over 200,000 people and bringing down hundreds of buildings, including two of the churches and schools of Harmony Ministries.

-Within days of the earthquake, Pastor Luc began clearing the collapsed church rubble in Port-au-Prince.
+Within days of the earthquake, Pastor Luc began clearing the collapsed church rubble in Port-au-Prince and Leogane.
 He quickly erected makeshift tents in Leogane and Port-au-Prince, allowing worship to be held in each location once a week.
-Within a week of the earthquake, he made a place under the tent in Port-au-Prince for a doctor and a technician and opened a medical clinic.
-A few months after the earthquake, Pastor Luc opened, under the tents in both locations, weekday schools for children in 1st through 6th grades.
-One of the first things erected after the earthquake was a new baptismal pool because of the pressing need to baptize the number of people coming to join the church.
+Within a week of the earthquake, he made a place under the tent in Port-au-Prince for a doctor and a medical technician and opened a medical clinic.
+A few months after the earthquake, Pastor Luc opened, under the tents in both locations, weekday schools for children in first through sixth grades.
+One of the first things built after the earthquake was a new baptismal pool because of the pressing need to baptize the number of people coming to join the church.